bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kelley.md

 * Kelley was awarded a Ph.D. in June 1940 for his thesis A Study of Hyperspaces.
 * He was appointed to the University of Michigan in 1940 and met Kelley at a topology conference held at the University of Michigan 24 June to 6 July 1940.
 * Following the award of his Ph.D., Kelley took up an appointment at the University of Notre Dame in Indiana.
-* Let us record at this point that Kelley had married Elizabeth Chappell on 9th May, 1938 in Charlottesville, Virginia.
-* His wife was always known as Nancy and they had three children, John L Kelley (2nd) (born 27 July 1940), Charles B Kelley (born 19 December 1946) and Robert P Kelley.
 * On 16 October 1940 Kelley registered for the draft.
 * His personal details were as follows: Employer - University of Notre Dame; Weight - 150 lbs; Complexion - Light; Eye Colour - Hazel; Hair Colour -Brown; Height: 5 ft 10 ins; Next of Kin - Nancy Kelley.
 * He summoned Kelley to join his group, arranging for Kelley to be released from his teaching job at Notre Dame.